YARC-Official/YARG/README.md

   4. Click "Install"
 5. Open the command prompt at the root of the repo, and type in:
   1. `pip install requests`
   2. `python InstallLibraries/install.py`.
 This may take a bit.
 Wait for the command prompt to say "Done!" before closing.
-This installs all needed dependencies for you.
+This installs all of the needed dependencies for you.
 6. Open the project in Unity (select "Open" and select YARG's repo's folder).
 7. Load in **without** entering safe mode.
 Click "Ignore".
 8. (You may need to) click on `NuGet` on the menu bar, then click on `Restore Packages`.